alexrutar/goofspiel-simulator/README.md

 This program is designed to be run with Python 3.7, though it will likely work with Python 3.5+.

 In this implementation, strategies are rules which are implemented as below.
-For each pair of strategies, a series of `n` games are played, where `n` is an unknown horizon (but usually set to 100).
+For each pair of strategies, a fixed number of games is played.
 Strategies are allowed to maintain state between games of a series, but a new instance will be created for every series.

 Any strategy class should be a subclass of the model below: